Most important KPIs for shipping

 A proper system will ensure some type of verification process for each item before it leaves the warehouse.
 This should be digitally recorded and analyzed to spot any trends and fix any problems proactively.

-Do you need more help in determining the KPIs that are right for your company?
-Avoid information overload and focus on the metrics that matter most with the help of TARGIT.
+Do you need more help determining the right KPIs for your company?
+TARGIT can help you avoid information overload and focus on the metrics that matter most.

 Ready to become a data-driven organization?